BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 ### Is it detected?

-> I have not been banned while using this since I started developing the project.
+> I have not been banned while using this since I started developing it.

 ### Does it work in Full Screen?